hrossman/Covid19-Survey/README.md

 # Israel-Covid19-Survey
-Data for the 2019 Novel Coronavirus COVID-19 Israel Survey
+Code repository for the 2019 Novel Coronavirus COVID-19 Israel Survey

 The data contains the following columns:
 * Date and time